drk1wi/blog.github.io/_posts/2019-01-02-phishing-ng-bypassing-2fa-with-modlishka.md

 I hope that this software will reinforce the fact that social engineering is a serious threat, and cannot be treated lightly.

-On the page below I will shortly describe how this tool can be used to bypass most of the currently used 2FA authentication schemes.
+On the page below, I will shortly describe how it is possible tool to bypass most of the currently used 2FA authentication schemes, including OTP token interception and post authentication user session hijack.

-_Recently there was a lot of rumour about this topic on the Internet, even though this technique has been around and exploited for quite while already._

 ### "Modlishka" introduction